 In this video from Heritage Key Media, Dr. Salima Ikram talks about how the ancient Egyptians viewed animals’ connections to the spirit world:

-Animal Spirits to Aboriginal Australians
+Animal Spirits in Aboriginal Australian Culture

 Like the Native Americans, Aboriginal Australians believe strongly in the interconnectedness of life on Earth.
-A term used to describe this belief system is “animism,” in which people, plants, animals, landforms, and even celestial bodies are connected and are part of a something greater.
+A term used to describe this belief system is “animism,” in which people, plants, animals, landforms, and even celestial bodies are connected and are part of something greater.

 Animism: Breath, Spirit, Life